 From the affiliates page in the back end, you can view all of the affiliate accounts on your site — including pending and rejected applications.
 You can also view earning totals and other information related to the performance of each affiliate.

-To help your affiliates promote your products and services, you can add banner images, graphics, text links, and other items to your website through the creatives section in the back end.
-For each creative, you can easily add an image or link text, and then specify a URL to a page on your website.
+To help your affiliates to promote your products and services, you can add banner images, graphics, text links and other items to your website through the creatives section of the AffiliateWP area of your WordPress dashboard.

-There are helpful charts and graphs to visualize the data.
-Since the release of version 2.1 of AffiliateWP, you can use the Payouts tab to view performance reports for your affiliate program.
-These recently added payout reports make it easy to see the total earnings paid out over time, or for a specific custom date period.
+There are helpful charts and graphs for visualizing the data.
+You can also view performance reports for your affiliate program via the Payouts tab.
+These reports make it easy to see the total earnings paid out over time, or for a specific custom date period.

-All being well, all that’s left for you to do at this stage is to keep creating or listing great products and services that your affiliates will be happy to promote, and make the commission payments for the successful referrals.
+All being well, all that’s left for you to do at this stage is to keep creating or listing great products and services that your affiliates will be happy to promote, and then make the commission payments for the successful referrals.

 AffiliateWP Add-Ons and Extensions